Paubox/paubox-csharp/readme.md

 ## Usage
 ### Sending Messages using the Paubox C# Library

-To send email, prepare a Message object and call EmailLibrary.SendMessage method:
+To send an email, prepare a Message object and call EmailLibrary.SendMessage method:

 ```csharp
 static SendMessageResponse SendMessage()